Enjoy the lead up to a few days off and the delicious change in seasons with these babies!

-These are definitely not cross buns!
-A far cry from the modern day, traditional airy store-bought version.
-They are very hearty and dense.
-No dough rising or kneading, needed (see what I did there).
+These are definitely not cross buns…a far cry from the modern-day, traditional and airy store-bought version.
+These are very hearty and dense, with no dough rising or kneading, needed (see what I did there!)

-I highly recommend adding some cacao powder if you are a bit of a chockie lover and chopped raw choc makes a tasty addition instead of the traditional dried fruit too!
+I highly recommend adding some cacao powder if you are a bit of a chockie lover, plus some chopped raw choc makes a tasty addition instead of the traditional dried fruit too!

-Best eaten when still warm from the oven smothered in the ‘chockie spread’ from WHOLE, but lets me honest… ALL of the pictured buns are now in my tum and I snacked on them aaaaaallllll day long at the shop.
-SO………safe to say I also enjoyed them cold.
+Best eaten still warm from the oven smothered in the ‘chockie spread’ from WHOLE, but lets be honest: ALL of the pictured buns are now in my tum and I snacked on them aaaaaallllll day long at the shop.
+So, safe to say I also enjoyed them cold.

 I also like mine toasted and spread with some tahini and maple or treat them like a scone (they wont mind) and dollop them with super thick coconut yogurt and chia jam.

 Cook time: 25 minutes